dev-academy-programme/plug-resources/segments/challenges/free-money-solution.md

             print(data)
 ```

 Take a moment to read back over all of this code, and make sure that you understand everything that is happening along the way.
 First, the `User` object is instantiated.
-The User's `address` is then passed into the `FreeMoney` transform that we wrote earlier.
+The User's `address` is then passed into the `UnexpectedExpense` transform that we wrote earlier.
 The transform is then hashed and turned into a `challenge`, which in turn is used to create the `proof`, which then gets signed with the Users `signing_key`.
 All of this comprises a `transaction`, which is then turned into an `event`.
 Finally, the event is packed into the `registry` and `payload`, and POSTed to the correct route.

 It's a dense process, but one step logically follows on to another.
 If these concepts are very foreign to you, try checking out the [resource on blockchain]({{book.blockchain}}) in this module.

 #### Using the Plug API Client.

 If you haven't already, head over to this page on the [Plug API Client]({{book.api-client}}) and follow the setup instructions.
-All of the example code for using the API Client is lifted from the solution to this Free Money challenge.
+All of the example code for using the API Client is lifted from the solution to the Free Money challenge.

 Changing our current scripts to use the `api_client` is quite a bit of work, but it will lead to much cleaner, more manageable code.